Multipartite entanglement in a microwave frequency comb

-which is plotted in Fig.~\ref{fig:double_pump_results}.
-We indicate the values and errors of each segment by $\mathcal{E}_n$ and $\delta\mathcal{E}_n$ respectively.
+As for the monochromatic pump case, we divide a 10 minute measurement with \SI{1}{kHz} bandwidth into six segments, reconstructing the covariance matrix in each, with maximum deviation of $\SI{1.15}{\sigma}$, $\SI{0.95}{\sigma}$ and $\SI{0.92}{\sigma}$ for subsets $K^{-1}$, $K^{0}$ and $K^{1}$ respectively.
+We perform the SvL test Eq.~\eqref{eq:SvL criteria bipart} on each matrix of each subset, with vectors $\bm{h}$ and $\bm{g}$ that are individually optimized to minimize $\mathcal{E}/\delta\mathcal{E}$.

+The results are summarized in Fig.~\ref{fig:double_pump_results} as a weighted mean entanglement significance $\Sigma_w = \mathcal{E}_w/\delta\mathcal{E}_w$ ($\mathcal{E}_w$ is the mean and $\delta\mathcal{E}_w$ is the corresponding uncertainty).
+For example, if $\Sigma_w = -5$, entanglement is established with a statistical significance of five standard deviations.
 Since all bipartitions violate the inequality Eq.~\eqref{eq:SvL criteria bipart} by at least 2.5 standard deviations, we have substantial evidence for full inseparability of seven modes.
-The analysis is repeated with the four central modes of the other two sets $K^{-1}$ and $K^1$, see Fig.~\ref{fig:double_pump_results}.
 We probably have full inseparability for four modes in $K^1$, while evidence for $K^{-1}$ is weaker.